mercadopago/devsite-docs/guides/online-payments/checkout-api/introduction.en.md

 # Checkout API

-> NOTE
->
-> Important
->
-> This documentation is for internal team use only,  as it has been deprecated or is an exclusive product.
-For further details, talk to the sales or integrations team.

 ## Create your own payment processor

 Use our APIs to create your own payment experience on your website or mobile application.
 From basic to advanced configurations, you control the whole experience.